Jonny-exe/binary-fractions/binary_fractions/README.md

 **Returns**:

-- `str` - binary string representation in twos-complement
+- `TwosComplement` - binary string representation in twos-complement

 <a name="binary.Binary.from_twoscomplement"></a>
 #### from\_twoscomplement